Skip to main content

 Why it matters

-Bunt technique is a distinct skill from the full swing, and a credible bunt threat changes how a defense positions itself even in at-bats where the bunt never comes.
+Bunt technique is a distinct skill from the full swing.
+A credible bunt threat changes how a defense positions itself even in at-bats where the bunt never comes.

 How it shows up on video